NieneB/InternshipReport/index.md

 <figure class="text-wrap-right">
   <img src="img/allnames.jpg" >
-  <figcaption> All fields with a field name. </figcaption>
+  <figcaption> All fields with a field-name. </figcaption>
 </figure>

 From the *Rijksdients voor Cultureel Erfgoed* of the Netherlands a dataset with living field-names in Drenthe was supplied.
 This data contains field geometries that have a field-name, a name or toponym given to the plot or area by the people living in the neighbourhood from around 1830.
 These field-names were derived from studies by Naarding and Wieringa, together with het *Drenthse Archief* and *het Meertens-Instituut*.
 Old toponyms on old maps, tell us a lot, but here they used another source; the memory of the local inhabitants, where generation after generation the field names keep on living.
 The polygons where drawn by hand or the names were assigned to plots from the cadastre maps from 1830.

 The most important factors influencing the forming of field-names are; natural relief, natural water and the vegetation structure.
 (Spek et al., 2009)

-Further reference about the field names in Drenthe can be found in the book “Van Jeruzalem tot Ezelakker, Levende veldnamenatlas van de Drentse Aa”.
+Further reference about the field names in Drenthe can be found in the book *“Van Jeruzalem tot Ezelakker, Levende veldnamenatlas van de Drentse Aa”*.
 (Spek et al., 2009)

 The datasets contain in total 1747 polygons with a field-name.
 Projection Rd new.
 EPSG28992